 Snapchat is not without flaws, however.
 It primarily only works on mobile devices, and only if other people you know are using it.
 Some people may not like the convention of deleting messages after they're viewed, preferring to have a record that they can share with friends and family.
 And although Snapchat tries to be privacy-conscious, there are ways to preserve messages sent over it before they get deleted.

 That's about it for our review of Snapchat.
-To finish our introduction, we have some information about Snapchat safety and privacy.
-If you’re looking to get started right now, head over to our how to download and install Snapchat tutorial, then move on to our tutorial on how to use Snapchat.
+If you’re looking to get started right now, head over to our next tutorial, which will teach you how to download and install the app, then move on to our tutorial on how to use Snapchat.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.